Your Home, Your Rights

 Los Angeles County’s diverse neighborhoods and cities have created a rich and unique cultural fabric we all call home.
 Yet, the home we know is at risk.

 The COVID-19 pandemic has cost people their jobs and livelihoods.
 This has left in an estimated one-third of households not being able to make rent and facing losing their homes.

 This is a fear no one in our community should have to face.
 You have rights though, and Stay Housed L.A.
 County is here to help.

 What Can I Do To Stay Housed?

 Stay Housed L.A.
-County is a partnership between the County of Los Angeles and local community and legal services providers.
+County is a partnership between the Los Angeles County and local community and legal service providers.
 Together, we provide the residents of Los Angeles County, from Lancaster to Long Beach, with information and resources to keep people in their homes.

 Check out our About page.About

 You have rights under state, county, or city laws, as well as under an order issued by the Centers for Disease Control and Prevention (CDC).
 Under California state law and the CDC order, landlords are generally prohibited from evicting any tenant for not paying rent due to COVID-19-related financial distress or without a valid reason.
 To be protected against eviction, you must submit a declaration stating you cannot pay rent because of COVID-19 related loss of income or increased expenses, among other requirements.
 To find out more about how these laws work and about other tenant protections in your area, click here.